HUIXIN-TW/GraphGPT/README.md

 ## Possoible Issues

-- When the input is empty and users click "Generate", the default or random graph will be displayed
+- [ ] When the input is empty and users click "Generate", the default or random graph will be displayed
-- The Graph zone is not scrollable
+- [ ] The Graph zone is not scrollable
-- The graph is not responsive to the size of the window.
+- [ ] The graph is not responsive to the size of the window.

-✅ Stateless and Stateful components require different formatting due to stop symbol.
+- [x] Stateless and Stateful components require different formatting due to stop symbol.

 ## Setup